maxwellherron5/AlmostC-Compiler/README.md

 run the tests that have been written for it.
 To do so, navigate to `SymbolTableTest.java`, which can be found in the parser package.
 Once in this file, run the tests just as you have done with the other test classes.

+To mess around with the syntax tree, the best way to do so is to navigate to `SyntaxTreeTest.java`.
+Here, there are tests available to be ran, and you can play around and verify that correct syntax trees are being generated based on a given input.

 The compiler package is the easiest way to run the Compiler in its entirety.
 To do so, navigate to `CompilerMain.java`, compile the file, and run it, providing the name of the input file as a command line argument.
 This will run the recognizer on an input file in the same package, and then write the